Biden gets punchy as midterms go down to the wire

 And Biden’s allies applaud the president’s plucky tone.

-On Friday, Biden responded abruptly to a question about former President Trump’s longtime adviser, Steve Bannon, being sentenced to prison for contempt to Congress.
+On Friday, Biden responded abruptly to a question about Trump’s longtime adviser, Stephen Bannon, being sentenced to prison for contempt to Congress.

 “I’ve never had a reaction to Steve Bannon,” Biden retorted.